mmbdtp/mmbdtp.github.io/seq-data/using-gzip.md

 **What does `echo` do?**

+**How can you view the contents of these files?**

 ## Using `gzip`
-The remainered of this module will use the example files you've created to demonstrate how to use `gzip` and `tar`.
-Gzip allows use to compress files, while tar allows us to group files together.
-Let's start with gzip.

-`gzip` should be pre-installed.
+The remainered of this module will use the example files you've created to demonstrate how to use `gzip` and `tar`. `gzip` allows use to compress files, while `tar` allows us to group files together.
+Let's start with `gzip`.  `gzip` should be pre-installed.
 To check if you have `gzip` installed, open a terminal and run:

 ```bash
 gzip --version
 ```
-If it's not installed, (tell us!) but you can typically install it using your system's package manager (e.g., `apt`, `yum`, `brew`, etc.).
+If it's not installed, (tell us!) but on other systems you can typically install it using your system's package manager (e.g., `apt`, `yum`, `brew`, etc.).

 #### Compress a File